 As a homeowner, you must understand that your roof is much more than just the roofing materials you install.
 Other parts, also known as the roof components, play a crucial role in your roof and home’s functioning.

 One such component that homeowners do not generally talk about is the roof vent.
 If you are wondering what a roof vent is and how it can improve your home, then you’re in the right place.
-Our experts at A. Fricker Roofing & Waterproofing has been helping homeowners improve their roofing system for years.
+Our experts at A. Fricker Roofing and Waterproofing has been helping homeowners improve their roofing system for years.
 Today we will discuss all there is to know about roof vents.

 What Is A Roof Vent?